Coachella Valley Land For Sale

 So whether you’re looking to make a big investment on an entirely new community or business venture, or are just interested in setting up a small plot to live on, we have the information you need for buying land in and around Palm Springs.

 Perhaps the most important thing you need to know before acquiring vacant land in Palm Springs is the difference between leased land and fee simple land.
 Basically, these are two different ways of owning the property that you’ll be purchasing (or building, as it may be).

 It was way back in the late 19th Century when the U.S. Government divided up the land around Palm Springs between the Southern Pacific Railroad company and the local Agua Caliente Band of Cahuilla Indians.
 The land was demarcated in a chequer-board pattern, with alternating grid squares going to the Agua Caliente and other owners respectively.

-Then, in 1959, the Agua Caliente gained the right to lease out their land for up to 99 years at a time - although the preferred lease term was later set at 65 years.
+Then, in 1959, the Agua Caliente Band of Cahuilla Indians gained the right to lease out their land for up to 99 years at a time - although the preferred lease term was later set at 65 years with extensions that could be added to equal 99 years.
 Some 52,000 acres in the Coachella Valley are under this ownership arrangement, and a good portion of that falls within the city of Palm Springs.

-Residents or business owners with properties on lease land do not own the land itself, only the buildings and such which occupy it.
+Residents or business owners with properties on lease land do not own the land itself, only the buildings and appointments which occupy it.

 So what are the practical differences?

 To begin with, lease land in Palm Springs tends to be considerably cheaper than fee land, while the value of homes and properties on lease land tends to appreciate at the same rate, so you stand to get more value for your dollar and could come out further ahead in the long run.